 What we talked about

-Getting to know Daniel Solid
+Getting to know Kevin Daniel

-As a child, Daniel didn’t know Christ personally until a teacher confronted him for bullying another student.
+As a child, Kevin didn’t know Christ personally until a teacher confronted him for bullying another student.
 The teacher presented the Gospel to him, and he accepted Christ as his Lord.
-In high school and college, Daniel helped run leadership training camps with students from all over the country.
+In high school and college, Kevin helped run leadership training camps with students from all over the country.
 Involving himself in such organizations opened his eyes to see his strengths in communication, leadership, and organization, as well as the call that God placed on his life.

 Ministry opportunities in the marketplace